 Gastric bypass diet: What to eat after the surgery

-Your doctor or a registered dietitian will talk with you about the diet you'll need to follow after surgery, explaining what types of food and how much you can eat at each meal.
-Closely following your gastric bypass diet can help you lose weight safely.
+Your doctor or a registered dietitian will talk with you about the diet you'll need to follow after your surgery, including what types of food and how much you can eat at each meal.
+Closely following your gastric bypass diet can help you lose weight safely and keep the weight off in the long term.

 The gastric bypass diet is designed to: